titocampis/py_quantitative_manage/README.md

-# Quantitative Data Manager with Python Stadistics 📈🤓
+# Quantitative Data Manager with Python Statistics 📈🤓

 Welcome to Quantitative Data Manager with Python Stadistic!